Virginia Health Departments sending COVID-19 booster reminders

 “Just know that that’s really frustrating.
 It’s hard to think your kid will get vaccinated and all of a sudden have that change,” said Amy Popovich, RHHD Nurse Manager.

-The delay is over concerns that Pfizer’s two-dose regiment isn’t sufficient for protection against coronavirus, and three-doses would be needed.
+The delay is over concerns that Pfizer’s two-dose regimen isn’t sufficient for protection against coronavirus, and three doses would be needed.

 Health officials say the vaccine will be delayed until at least April.